 After you’ve had a look around Callendar house, the grounds of Callendar Park are well worth exploring.

 Not only do you get some fantastic views of the Chateau whilst on your stroll you can visit part of the famous Antonine Wall built in the 2nd century.

 The Antonine Wall was part of the Roman Empire which covered over 5,000 km across 3 continents.
 In Scotland, it snaked from Clyde to Forth.

 Made out of 3 metres of turf and trenches 5 metres deep, It took a force of 7,000 men to build.
 Taking no prisoners, it cut through any tribal boundaries that were once in place on the land.

 Over 7,000 soldiers were stationed on the Antonine Wall across the Empire, who patrolled and defended the enemy lines.

 There’s no longer any sign of a wall but a ditch is located at Callendar and it’s a noted part of the trail.
-Learn more in the display in Callendar House and some artefacts recovered there.
+Learn more about the display in Callendar House and some artifacts recovered there.